calliope-project/calliope/doc/user/develop.rst

         * Reset ``build: number: 0`` if it is not already at zero (should be automatically updated)
         * Range of python versions supported
-        * Requirement version pinning, to match any changes in ``requirements.txt`` and ``requirements.yml`` ^ Any necessary updates can be made direclty on the PR by pushing directly to the bot's branch or by using the GIthub interactive editing interface.
+        * Requirement version pinning, to match any changes in ``requirements.txt`` and ``requirements.yml``

+    ^ Any necessary updates can be made direclty on the PR by pushing directly to the bot's branch or by using the GitHub interactive editing interface.

 Post-release
 ------------